mehtabPB/Banking-Risk-and-Performance-Analytics-Dashboard/README.md

-# Banking-Risk-and-Performance-Analytics-Dashboard
+## Banking-Risk-and-Performance-Analytics-Dashboard

-Banking Risk and Performance Analytics Dashboard
-This project presents a comprehensive business intelligence solution developed using Power BI, supported by foundational data analysis (EDA) using Python/Jupyter, to provide insights into banking operations, focusing primarily on customer risk and financial performance metrics.
+This project presents a comprehensive Business Intelligence (BI) solution developed using Power BI and supported by foundational data analysis (EDA) to provide data-driven insights into banking operations, focusing on customer risk and financial performance metrics.
+The core objective is to apply data analytics to risk management by assessing customer profiles to minimize lending losses.

-1. Project Goal & Solution
-Component	Detail
-Problem
+Project Overview

-To develop a basic understanding of risk analytics in banking and financial services and understand how data is used to minimize the risk of losing money while lending to customers.
+****Problem: To develop an understanding of risk analytics and how data is used to minimize the risk of losing money while lending to customers.

-Solution
-A Power BI dashboard was created to facilitate data-driven lending decisions.
-The dashboard assesses an applicant's profile to determine the likelihood of loan repayment, thus helping to minimize risk.
+Solution: A Power BI dashboard was created to evaluate applicant profiles to approve loans when the applicant is likely to repay, thus minimizing the risk of loss.

-Export to Sheets
+Data Source: The project uses a customer dataset comprising multiple interlinked tables, including Client-Banking, Banking Relationship, Gender, Investment Advisor, and Period.

-2. Data Structure and Preparation
+Data Preparation and Key Measures
-The analysis is built upon a database containing information about bank details and various client details, linked across multiple tables.

-Data Tables

-Banking Relationship

-Client-Banking

-Gender

-Investment Advisor

-Period

-Key Calculated Features (DAX/M-Language)
-To enable deep segmentation and risk analysis, several calculated columns were added to the dataset:
+To enable deep segmentation and risk analysis, several calculated columns and Key Performance Indicators (KPIs) were defined:

+Feature Engineering: New categorical features were created in the source data, including Engagement Timeframe and Income Band (categorizing income into Low, Mid, and High), to segment the customer base.
+The client's time with the bank was calculated as

+Engagement Days.

+Total Loan: Calculated as the sum of Bank Loan, Business Lending, and Credit Cards Balance.

+Total Deposit: Calculated as the sum of Bank Deposit, Savings Account, Foreign Currency Account, and Checking Accounts.

+Total Fees: Calculated using the SUMX function over the total loan amount multiplied by the calculated Processing Fees.

+Key Analytical Findings and Risk Insights
+The combined analysis from the EDA and the dashboard visuals reveals critical business and risk intelligence:

+Favorable Risk Correlation: The correlation analysis is a key risk finding, showing a negative correlation (≈−0.19) between Estimated Income and Risk Weighting.
+This indicates that

+higher-income customers are associated with lower credit risk, which is a positive signal for the bank.
+The majority of clients fall into the

+lowest risk tiers (Risk Weighting 1 and 2).

+Customer Segmentation: The largest segment is European clients and clients within the Mid-Income Band.

+Lending Focus: Business Lending is a significant part of the portfolio, with the average Business Lending amount (≈$867K) exceeding the average Bank Loan amount (≈$591K).

+Acquisition Signal: The highest volume of loans and deposits is concentrated among clients with less than 1 Year of engagement, which requires monitoring as these are newer relationships.

+Strategic Implications
+The dashboard provides a foundation for future strategic actions and insights:

+Competitive Strategy: The analysis helps identify which type of bank has more clients (e.g., Private Banks), allowing other segments to build strategies to increase their clients.

+Lending Prioritization: Managers can easily determine which nationality has the highest bank loans and which income bands contribute most to the portfolio.

+Comprehensive Overview: The report gives information about various types of amounts involved in different types of accounts by investors.

 Engagement Days: Calculated the difference in days between the Joined Bank date and TODAY().